A classical groupoid model for quantum networks

 Intuitively, for each node in the pair, we flip the internal bit just when the other node has logical bit equal to 1.
 Nodes can belong to multiple links, forming a graph topology.

-\paragraph{Assumptions.} We make some assumptions about these groubit operations. \begin{itemize} \item \textbf{Atomicity.} The operations \Init, \Swap, \Read, \Write and \Tick are atomic. \item \textbf{Security.} The state of a node cannot be accessed, except via \Read. \end{itemize} We emphasize that claims we make about the functionality of groubit networks---in particular, security properties---rest on the validity of these assumptions.\footnote{For quantum protocols such as quantum key distribution, security is derivable from the laws of physics; this is not the case here~\cite{Vazirani_2014}.} We suggest that these assumptions are within the realm of technological plausibility; for example, separation kernels~\cite{Zhao:2015} are a well-developed technology for guaranteeing strong security properties of private memory states within embedded devices.
+\paragraph{Assumptions.} We make some assumptions about these groubit operations. \begin{itemize} \item \textbf{Atomicity.} The operations \Init, \Swap, \Read, \Write and \Tick are atomic; that is, they either succeed or have no effect at all, with the parties involved being aware which of these two possibilities has occurred. \item \textbf{Security.} The state of a node cannot be accessed, except via \Read. \end{itemize} We emphasize that claims we make about the functionality of groubit networks---in particular, security properties---rest on the validity of these assumptions.\footnote{For quantum protocols such as quantum key distribution, security is derivable from the laws of physics~\cite{Vazirani_2014}; this is not the case here.} We suggest that these assumptions are within the realm of technological plausibility; for example, separation kernels~\cite{Zhao:2015} are a well-developed technology for guaranteeing strong security properties of private memory states within embedded devices.
 Our focus here is on the logical properties of these devices, rather than on questions of implementation, so we do not discuss these aspects further.
 Note however that we do not assume that devices cannot fail; to satisfy the assumptions, it would be valid for a device to self-destruct if tampering was detected.